 TGIF is the 2013 National winner of the Jefferson Awards—Youth Service Challenge.
 Again we travelled to Washington, D.C. to be honored during the Jefferson Awards National Ceremony on June 19, 2013.

 Our teammate Cassandra was named one of the six winners of the Brower Youth Awards and she attended the award ceremony in October, 2013.
 Here is the link for Cassandra’s speech at the award ceremony.

 Our teammate Cassandra visited Luxembourg in March, 2014 for the Global Issue Network Conference at the Chamber of Commerce of Luxembourg.
 Cassandra gave a speech as well as ran a workshop during the conference.

 Congrats to our teammate John, who was named a state honoree for the 2014 Prudential Spirit of Community Awards.
-He will travel to Washington, D. C. to attend the award ceremony in May, 2014.
+He travelled to Washington, D. C. to attend the award ceremony in May, 2014.

 Our teammate Cassandra was invited as a speaker to give a talk at the TED-like La Ciudad de las Ideas (CDI) event in Puebla, Mexico in November, 2014.